 On the other extreme, traveling to Egypt in the summer can be hot, uncomfortably hot.
 Average temps are 95°F and it gets even warmer in Upper Egypt (Luxor and Aswan).
 If you are traveling around this time, breathable, light fabrics will be essential.

-What to wear in city centers – Dress conservatively
+What to wear in Cairo (City Centers) – Dress conservatively

 Check out our Cairo guide, for tips on the best things to do in the city.